Fasd800/CivLens/README.md

 An extension that lets you browse, filter, preview, and download CivitAI models directly from the UI.

 ## Installation
-- Ensure Python and Stable Diffusion WebUI are set up.
+1. Ensure Python and Stable Diffusion WebUI are set up.
-- Place this folder in your WebUI extensions directory (e.g., <webui-root>/extensions/civitai-browser).
-- Dependencies: `requests` (installed automatically via `install.py` if missing).
+2. Go to the "Extensions" tab in your WebUI interface.
+3. Select **Install from URL**.
+4. Paste the URL of the repository into the provided field and click "Install".
+5. Click on "Apply and restart UI".
-- Recommended: get your CivitAI API key from your profile settings on civitai.com and save it immediately in the Settings tab.
+6. Recommended: get your CivitAI API key from your profile settings on [civitai.com](https://civitai.com) and save it immediately in the Settings tab.

 ## Features
 - Search and filter by Type, Sort, Period, Content Levels, and Creator